Euclideon/udSDKUnity/README.md

 Type:                  Integration
 Contributor:           Euclideon Vault Development Team <support@euclideon.com>
 Organization:          Euclideon, https://euclideon.com/vault
-Date:                  2020-02-03
+Date:                  2020-08-10
-Vault SDK Version:     0.6.0
+udSDK Version:         1.0.0
 Toolsets:              Requires Unity >= 2019.3.4f1
 ```

 ## Quickstart guide

-**The UnityVDK requires a free valid license for Euclideon Vault SDK which can be obtained [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code)**
+**The UnityudSDK sample requires a valid license for Euclideon Vault SDK, trial licenses can be obtained [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code)**
 The VDK is tested with Unity 2019.3.4f1 - it may work in other versions of Unity, but we can't guarentee that it does.
-Please ensure you have Unity >2019.3.4f1 installed.
+Please sneure you have Unity 2019.3.4f1 installed.

 ### Installation - New or Existing Project
 The fastest way to install VDK for Unity is to go [here](https://Euclideon.com/unity) and follow the onscreen instructions.

 ### Installation - Github Samples
-1. Download and extract Vault SDK 0.6.0 package from [here](https://earth.vault.euclideon.com) using your license credentials (if you do not have one, free trials are available from [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code) )
+1. Download and extract the latest udSDK package from [here](https://udstream.euclideon.com) using your license credentials (if you do not have one, free trials are available from [here](https://zfrmz.com/gwVUru84d60yUedxmLx9/?ref=Unity%20Sample%20Code) )
-2. Clone or Download the Unity Vault SDK examples from [here](https://github.com/Euclideon/vaultsdksamples)
+2. Clone or Download the Unity udSDK examples from [here](https://github.com/Euclideon/vaultsdkunity)
-3. Copy the files from _Euclideon_vdk0.6.0/lib/(_your operating system here_)/_ to _vaultsdksamples/integrations/unity-csharp/Assets/VDK
+3. Copy the files from _Euclideon_udsdkXX/lib/(_your operating system here_)/_ to your Unity project working directory
-3. Open the Vault SDK Unity example project by navigating to _vaultsdksamples/integrations/unity-csharp/Assets/Scenes and opening SampleScene
+3. Open the udSDK Unity example project by navigating to _vaultsdksamples/integrations/unity-csharp/Assets/Scenes and opening Basic Render
 4. From the Toolbar, Navigate to VDK > Set User Info - and enter your VaultSDK username/password, then press Save User Info.

 VaultSDK with Unity is now ready to go!
 Press play!